 A lot of security services such as confidentiality, integrity, authentication, and non-repudiation can be provided by using cryptographic algorithms.

-Confidentiality serves the purpose that information is not revealed to unauthorized entities.
-Confidentiality is accomplished by transforming the understandable information to a state that is unintelligible except by authorized entities.
+Confidentiality serves the purpose of ensuring that information is not revealed to unauthorized entities.
+Confidentiality is achieved by transforming the understandable information into a state that is unintelligible except to authorized entities.
 This transformation mechanism is called encryption.
 Decryption of unintelligible data is performed to restore it to its original state.
 Both symmetric and asymmetric algorithms can provide encryption.
-Confidentiality is not only important for data at rest but also for the network communication data.
+Confidentiality is not only important for data at rest but also for network communication data.

 1.2 Data Integrity

 Integrity is a mechanism that assures that the data has not been altered in an unapproved way.
-The integrity of data is maintained at the creation, transmission and storage phases.
-Alteration of data includes insertion, deletion and substitution breaches.
-Digital signatures and message authentication codes (MAC) are the cryptographic mechanisms which can be used to notice both intentional & accidental alterations.
+The integrity of data is maintained at the creation, transmission, and storage phases.
+Alteration of data includes insertion, deletion, and substitution breaches.
+Digital signatures and message authentication codes (MAC) are the cryptographic mechanisms that can be used to notice both intentional and accidental alterations.

-There are 2 types of authentication services which can be achieved using cryptography i.e. Source and Integrity authentication.
-Source authentication assures identity of the entity that originally generated/crafted the information.
-Integrity authentication validates that data has not been modified and the integrity of data is protected.
+There are 2 types of authentication services that can be achieved using cryptography, i.e., source and integrity authentication.
+Source authentication assures the identity of the entity that originally generated or crafted the information.
+Integrity authentication validates that data has not been modified and that the integrity of the data is protected.

 Non-repudiation is the guarantee that no one can deny a transaction.
-The terminology of non-repudiation is frequently used for digital signatures and email messages.
-When a data hashing algorithm is combined with public/private keys, data origination authentication can be achieved.
+The term "non-repudiation" is frequently used for digital signatures and email messages.
+When a data hashing algorithm is combined with public or private keys, data origination authentication can be achieved.
 The well-known technique of data origin authentication is using digital certificates.

 2. Importance of Guidance on Cryptographic Algorithms